ruby-processing/propane/_posts/2015-11-21-getting_started.md

 ### Java

-You can use either Oracle or openjdk, but preferably jdk8, there are unresolved issues with both JRuby and processing with jdk9 but it mainly works (since propane-2.7.0).
+You can use either Oracle or openjdk, but preferably jdk8, there are unresolved issues with both JRuby and [processing][wiki] with jdk9 but it mainly works (since propane-2.7.0).

 ### JRuby